SteveBarnett/human-centred/workshops/2024/nztc/welcome.md

 # [fit] 💡 The big idea 💡<br><br><br><br><br><br><br>Think more broadly,<br>in a more human-centred way.

+^ Or: be less sure.
+Or: think more exploratorily.
+^ Or: beginner's mind.
+Maybe I have some interesting things to learn.
 ^ This helps us understand the wide range of human experience, that abilities exist on a spectrum, and that things seldom go as planned.

 [.background-color: #105]